jurgen-kluft/go-home/README.md

 We can use Golang and C#, our favorite languages to implement this.
 The HomeKit Accessory Server is a simple server that can be run on any device that supports Golang or C#.
 It can be run on a PC, a Mac, or any other device that supports Golang or C#.

-### NFC Tags

-To keep this simple for each Tag we will have a virtual accessory that is triggered when the tag is scanned.
-This accessory can be used in automations to trigger other accessories or automations.

-So: Scan NFC Tag -> Set the state of a specific `Virtual Switch` to ON